anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-13-inspec-basics-1.markdown

 ## Installation
 Okay, enough about me, let's open up some terminals and get started.
 If you already have the updated versions of Homebrew, Ruby, and InSpec, then skip ahead!

+UPDATE: If you have the current ChefDK installed, skip down to [Hello World Tutorial](#hello-world-tutorial).
+Also, there are a few other installation options listed [here](https://github.com/chef/inspec#installation).

 ### Install Homebrew
-So apparently, before I could install InSpec, I needed to have the latest version of Ruby installed.
+Before I could install InSpec, I needed to have the latest version of Ruby installed.
 And before I could install the latest version of Ruby, I had to install [Homebrew](http://brew.sh/), the OS X package manager.

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"